Does Alcohol Affect Your Skin?

 After one month

-Skin will appear more hydrated, more color, and less swelling.
+Skin will appear more hydrated, more colorful, and less swollen.

 After one year